-The Spatial Analyst extension for ArcGIS Pro provides a rich suite of tools and capabilities for performing comprehensive, raster-based spatial analysis.
+The Spatial Analyst extension for ArcGIS Pro provides a suite of tools and capabilities for performing comprehensive, raster-based spatial analysis.
 With this extension, you can employ a wide range of data formats to combine datasets, interpret new data, and perform complex raster operations.
-Examples of the analysis that you can do with Spatial Analyst include terrain analysis, surface modeling, surface interpolation, suitability modeling, hydrological analysis, statistical analysis, and image classification
+Examples of the analysis that you can do with Spatial Analyst include terrain analysis, surface modeling, surface interpolation, suitability modeling, hydrological analysis, statistical analysis, and image classification.

 The following are brief descriptions of the main components of Spatial Analyst:

 A common way to access Spatial Analyst functionality is with the geoprocessing tools.
 This rich environment allows you to organize and execute the tools necessary to complete your analytic tasks, and it provides a mechanism to automate, document, and share your workflows.

 In the geoprocessing framework, you can perform Spatial Analyst operations in the following ways:

 Map Algebra is a powerful algebraic language for performing raster analysis.
 Map Algebra is fully integrated into the Python environment.

 There is also a Raster Calculator tool that allows you to easily create Map Algebra expressions in a tool dialog or in ModelBuilder.